wlonk/arcadia/afterword.rst

  * *Masks: a New Generation*, by Brendan Conway
  * *Monsterhearts*, by Avery Alder

+Thanks also to Zoe Bloom for "how to spot a scene end".

 I also owe not just the authors and designers above, but a number of people in my life who have listened to me talk about, fret about, and dream about this game for far too long, and have provided a lot of